DjomlaR/RearDisplayFix/README.md

 ## Changelog
 ### **v1.1.6**
-- Maid sure to execute the command only when main display is turned off
+- Made sure to execute the command only when main display is turned off
 ### **v1.1.4**
 - Complete apk rewrite into lsposed module
 ### **v1.0.1**